Dog (2022 film): Cast

 Eric Urbiztondo appears as Riley Rodriguez in photographs.
-Lulu is played by three identical Belgian Malinois dogs named Britta, Zuza, and Lana 5, where Nuke is played by a Belgian Malinois named Sam.
+Lulu was played by three identical Belgian Malinois dogs named Britta, Zuza, and Lana, where Nuke was played by a Belgian Malinois named Sam.
 Comedian Bill Burr makes an uncredited cameo appearance as a San Francisco police officer.

 Production

 The film was inspired by a real road trip director Channing Tatum took with his dying dog, a pitbull mix also named Lulu, after she was diagnosed with cancer in 2018.
 Tatum told Yahoo!
-News, "When I went on my last road trip with my puppy, [I experienced] that feeling of, 'There's nothing I can do.
+News: "When I went on my last road trip with my puppy, [I experienced] that feeling of, 'There's nothing I can do.
 There's nothing left to do.
 You just have to accept it and be thankful for the time that you did get and know that they're not supposed to be here forever.
 I'm supposed to go on and she has to go someplace else."
 Tatum's dog died on December 19, 2018, and the film is dedicated to her memory.
-Tatum described the filmmaking process as "cathartic", telling Forbes that "It gave me a lot of perspective on what she meant to me, what her purpose was in this life that we had together."
+Tatum described the filmmaking process as "cathartic", telling Forbes that: "It gave me a lot of perspective on what she meant to me, what her purpose was in this life that we had together."

 On November 5, 2019, Tatum and Reid Carolin were announced as the directors, both to be making their directorial debuts, from a script Carolin wrote with Brett Rodriguez.
 Tatum and Carolin would also act as producers, alongside Peter Kiernan and Gregory Jacobs, through Tatum and Carolin's production company Free Association.
 Tatum, Carolin, and Rodriguez previously collaborated as executive producers on War Dog: A Soldier's Best Friend (2017), an HBO documentary that explored the relationship between soldiers and their military working dogs.
 On March 2, 2020, Metro-Goldwyn-Mayer acquired North American distribution rights to the film.

 In addition to co-directing the film, Tatum also stars in the lead role.
 On November 15, 2019, principal photography was announced set to start in the middle of 2020.
 It filmed in Valencia and Lancaster, California, amid the COVID-19 pandemic.
 In December 2020, Q'orianka Kilcher was added to the cast.
 Composer Thomas Newman composed the score for Dog.